 Working Party Conclusion and Recommendation

 The Working Party believes that Recommendation 23 should not be approved at this time.
-The issues that gave rise to Westlake making this recommendation should be examined in more depth by the GNSO to validate any inequities that may exist and, if there are some problems that need to be solved, develop possible solutions for them.
+The Review Team was unaware that Westlake would add this last minute and literally divisive recommendation without providing us a chance to comment.
+If the Recommendation is to be considered, the GNSO community should first be given the opportunity to conduct its own internal assessment and, if there are some problems that need to be solved, develop possible solutions for them.

-Because Westlake’s concerns involve the NCSG, it may be wise to let the NCSG do its own review first and deliver its finding to the Council.
-If this approach is chosen, the review and solution development process should be open to all interested parties who are qualified to become members of the NCSG.